-On day five of this Highlights of Namibia Budget Lodge Safari we travel south to the Namib Naukluft Park, which covers 50 000 km² of rugged mountains, gravel plains and desert.
+On day five of this Highlights of Namibia Budget Lodge Safari, we travel south to the Namib Naukluft Park, which covers 50 000 km² of rugged mountains, gravel plains and desert.

-Along the way we visit Walvis Bay Lagoon, one of the most important wetlands on the west coast of Southern Africa and an international Ramsar bird sanctuary.
+Along the way, we visit Walvis Bay Lagoon, one of the most important wetlands on the west coast of Southern Africa and an international Ramsar bird sanctuary.
 The lagoon is famous for its large population of flamingos, as well as being home to a variety of other bird species.
 We continue our scenic five-hour drive south travelling via the Kuiseb Canyon, where two German geologists and their dog lived for over two years during World War II.

 A short drive after breakfast brings us to the starting point for our two-hour walk into the striking Hiddenvlei area of Sossusvlei.
 The stark pans have dry clay beds dotted with gnarled dead trees amid the ochre dunes - surreal landscapes that stay etched in the mind's eye.

 Then it is off to Sesriem Canyon pausing for lunch at Sesriem camp first.
 Next, we visit Sesriem Canyon, a gorge about a kilometre long and around 30 meters deep.
 Formed by the Tsauchab River about two million years ago this deep canyon reveals distinct sedimentary layers and features several muddy pools.
-After our walk in the unique Sesriem Canyon we head back to our guest farm on the edge of the Namib‐Naukluft Park.
+After our walk in the unique Sesriem Canyon, we head back to our guest farm on the edge of the Namib‐Naukluft Park.

 Enjoy a relaxed start to the day before leaving the ancient Namib Desert behind and making our way back to Windhoek via the Khomas Hochland, one of the highest points in Namibia.
-This scenic drive offers spectacular views over the surrounding valleys.
+This scenic drive offers spectacular views of the surrounding valleys.
 We descend the steep slopes of the Gamsberg, the third highest mountain in Namibia, sometimes referred to as “Namibia’s Garden Route”.